 With the state of art manufacturing facilities, the Company is functioning successively to strengthen its Customer Base.
-Hero MotoCorp Limited (HMCL) is the major customer.
-The Sales to other Customers like Hilti, Mando and Others etc. has also increased compared to last year.

-The graphical representation of customer wise sales is as follows:

-By expanding the customer base company is de-risking the dependence on single customer.
+By expanding the customer base, the company is de-risking the dependence on single customer.
 Four different plants in various parts of the country will enable company to cater its customer through PAN India basis.
+For the last couple of years, the Company has been widening its customer base with every modern facilities across its four plants.
+Quite a few top class Indian and International Companies, are now customers and the list is growing.
+In coming years, the Company will be able to consolidate its business further.